Preserving the “Maine Sporting Camp Experience”

 Our Mission

-An important outcome of the Foundation’s activities is the preservation and strengthening of the local economies in Maine that depend on the continued operation of one or more traditional sporting camps.
-The Foundation engages in economic development activity to prevent further economic deterioration and higher unemployment in the rural communities whose economies depend to a large extent on visitors to these traditional Maine sporting camps.
+An important outcome of preserving the "Maine Sporting Camp Experience" is the preservation and strengthening of the local economies that depend on the continued operation of one or more traditional sporting camps.
+In addition, further economic deterioration and increased unemployment in the communities whose economies depend to a large extent on visitors to these traditional Maine sporting camps will be limited.

 Preserving Traditions